A New Adventure

-Travelling from city to city or across the beautiful landscapes of Canada on your own schedule is a Working Holiday-maker’s dream, but be sure you qualify to rent a vehicle before you go this route.
+Traveling from city to city or across the beautiful landscapes of Canada on your own schedule is a Working Holiday-maker’s dream, but be sure you qualify to rent a vehicle before you go this route.

 Pre-booking is more affordable than on-the-spot bookings, and for camper vans and RVs it is wise to book early as there is greater demand during the summer months.

 Costs run high for these types of vehicles, especially during peak seasons.
 Daily rates run between $175 and $280, in addition to taxes, fees, insurance, and the cost of gas.
 Economy vehicles cost approximately $35-$70 per day.
-Travelling with a group of friends can make this method of travel more affordable.
+Traveling with a group of friends can make this method of travel more affordable.

 - Be at least 25 years old

 - some companies will rent to drivers as young as 21 for an additional charge

 - You may require an international driving license – the Government of Canada offers guidance about this.